awslabs/aws-code-habits/README.md

 ```

 ### 3. Standalone (without Git Submodules, initialize all files)
+If you are not a big fan of Git Submodule:

 ```bash
 curl -sL https://raw.githubusercontent.com/awslabs/aws-code-habits/main/scripts/standalone/init.sh | bash
 ```

 ### 4. Standalone (without Git Submodules, installation only)
+If you are not a big fan of Git Submodule:

 ```bash
 curl -sL https://raw.githubusercontent.com/awslabs/aws-code-habits/main/scripts/standalone/install.sh | bash